30 New Twists on Classic Thanksgiving Recipes

 Roasted Sweet Potato Stacks

 These sweet potato stacks look like they came out of the kitchen of a Michelin-rated restaurant!
-With very few ingredients and a low difficulty level, you can replace any starchy side you had in mind with these stacks to blow away your guests at your next holiday gathering.
+With very few ingredients and a low difficulty level, you can replace any starchy side you had in mind with these stacks to blow everyone away.

 Stuffing is one of the classic sides of every Thanksgiving get-together, but it can feel played out.
 A great modern take comes in the form of quinoa "stuffing," marrying together whole grains, spinach, and cranberries.

 Lemon Potato Salad

 If you love a side of potato salad but want to forgo mayonnaise, this might be your new favorite recipe.
 The recipe eschews mayo for olive oil and preserves all of your favorite elements of the side while enlivening the flavor with extra lemon.

 Thanksgiving is the perfect season to serve squash, and this recipe will top any squash bake you had before.
 Thanks to fresh ingredients for a big boost of flavor, this is the perfect addition to your Thanksgiving spread.

 One-Hour Vegan Pot Pies